-Support for children with SEND in educational settings
+Support for children and young people with SEND in educational settings

-If you think your child may have a difficulty that has not been identified, you should talk to the teacher, the special educational needs coordinator (SENCO), or the headteacher straight away.
-Information about special educational needs and disabilities is available on our Local Offer.
+If you think your child or young person may have a difficulty that has not been identified, you should talk to the teacher, the special educational needs coordinator (SENCO), or the headteacher straight away.

 If your child hasn't started school yet, you can find out more about the support available on the Talk Community Directory Early Years Support page.